vitaliy-sharandin/psychotherapy-rag-agent/README.md

 ### Tavily
 In addition to the RAG system, the assistant is equipped with Tavily Web, allowing it to fetch real-time data from the web when necessary.
 This integration ensures that the assistant can go beyond its internal knowledge base and offer up-to-date, web-sourced information when answering user questions that require more current or specific data.

+### MCP Tools and Prompts Serving
+There is local MCP client/server integration which serves the tools and prompts to the agent through Model Context Protocol.
+This solution can be extended to be used with remote MCP server over HTTP.

 ### Streamlit Interface

 The Streamlit app provides a conversational interface.
 Users input their queries, and the agent processes and responds accordingly.
 The app maintains session state, keeping track of the conversation history.